 Data shows the COVID-19 pandemic has been exacerbating AMR.
 As more patients are hospitalized due to severe COVID-19 infections, often due to worsening respiratory symptoms requiring ventilation, an increasing number of patients have been acquiring secondary bacterial infections that require treatment with antibiotics — thereby worsening current levels of resistance.2

 Analysis found about quarter of hospitalized COVID-19 patients had a secondary infection.
-Among these patients, greater than 25% were co-infected with staph and more than half of those staph infections were antibiotic-resistant infections known as MRSA.3 Centers for Disease Control and Prevention research also confirms that cases of resistant, hospital-acquired secondary infections are greater than pre-pandemic levels.4 To make matters worse, not only have resistant infections become more common, but also they have become more deadly.
+Among these patients, greater than 25% were co-infected with staph and more than half of those staph infections were antibiotic-resistant infections known as MRSA.3 Centers for Disease Control and Prevention research also confirms that cases of resistant, hospital-acquired secondary infections are greater than pre-pandemic levels with a 15% increase in deaths and hospitalizations in 2020 alone.4,5 To make matters worse, not only have resistant infections become more common, but also they have become more deadly.

 In the past decade, health policy experts have advanced new policy ideas aimed at incentivizing companies to continue to invest in, or return to, antimicrobial product development.
 One measure policymakers should consider is the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance (PASTEUR) Act, which would offer “subscription” contracts to manufacturers to provide access to antimicrobial products for patients covered under federal programs.

 The subscription would de-link payment from volume for all U.S. government payers, with contracts offered ranging from $750 million to $3 billion based on consideration of certain characteristics of the drug.
 The intent of the policy is to incentivize companies to develop antimicrobial medicines for infections for which there is unmet medical need, anticipated clinical need, or drug resistance.